-Inerrancy: a Bible free of error.
+Inerrancy: Is the Bible free of error?
 All points of view.

 The meaning of inerrancy: